-With our free community Highland Games event tomorrow, the portal Kidz Club campers are have been training like pro-athletes.
-With the fastest racers and tough worm lifters in our number, our Heilan’ Warriors were more than ready to face the Vikings during our trip to Vikingar in Largs.
+With our free community Highland Games event tomorrow, the portal Kidz Club campers have been training like pro-athletes.
+With the fastest racers and toughest worm-lifters in our number, our Heilan’ Warriors were more than ready to face the Vikings during our trip to Vikingar in Largs.

 The Portal Kidz Creative Scottish Summer camp is at the haufway point; 2 weeks down, 2 to go.
 The kids have been wasting no time preparing for our upcoming Highland Games Event in Elder Park.

 With Arts & Crafts activities celebrating all things Scottish, and learning some great new songs, they’ve no’ been slackin’ in their Scottish Studies.

 They took some time out from their very serious work to hunt for Mini Beasts in Elder Park with Joanne from OPAL, had an entertaining visit from the fantastic Portal Seniors Film Club (complete with Scottish story-telling), and spent a sunny day at Glasgow Green.